nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

 - The `<toolchain>_DIR` is the root installation folder.

-- MDK toolchain using armclang only officially supports Windows.
-For Linux development, please directly use armclang toolchain.
+- MDK IDE using armclang toolchain only officially supports Windows.
+In Linux, please directly use armclang toolchain by setting `ARMCLANG_DIR`.
 In Windows, since most Keil users will install MDK IDE instead of standalone armclang toolchain, the `MDK_DIR` has higher priority than `ARMCLANG_DIR`.

 - For Xtensa toolchain, please set the `XTENSA_CORE` environment variable.
 Here's an example list: